code-xhyun/serverless-nestjs-boilerplate/README.md

 # Serverless-Typescript-Nestjs Boilerplate

-A template of 'serverles-typescript-nestjs' best practices to make your 'serverless-server' simple to understand and easy to use.
+A template of 'serverles-nestjs' best practices to make your 'serverless-server' simple to understand and easy to use.

 This project tries to provide as much as possible.